arkku/dotfiles/README.md

 * if `ag` is installed, use it instead of `grep` (also in plugins)
 * if `fzf` is installed (via `brew`, `apt`, or in `~./fzf`), load its plugin
+* `g:markdown_fenced_languages` is set to contain a variety of popular languages but only if the filetype is known (e.g., `swift` is not currently shipped with Vim, so it would cause an error if added without the plugin installed)
+* formatting of markdown lists is fixed
 * the Neovim configuration tries to detect the background colour from the environment variables `$BACKGROUND` (`dark` or `light`) and `$COLORFGBG` (`<fgcolor>;<bgcolor>`, e.g., `7;0` is gray on black)

 Many settings assume that my [plugin collection](https://github.com/arkku/vim-plugin-collection/) is installed, and some plugin-related settings are in that collection (and not duplicated here anymore).

 ##### General Bindings